As a homeowner, you have numerous tasks on your to-do list, from finishing your basement to finally replacing that burnt-out porch lightbulb.

 Attic Construction: Your Asbestos Experts

 If you believe you may have asbestos in your attic, there’s only so far Google can take you.
 Due to the toxicity of the material, it’s important to work with a licensed contractor who can take adequate safety precautions while assessing your insulation and, if necessary, removing it.
+Looking for attic cleaning near me?
+Look no further and call us for a free inspection.
+We have offices in Orange County, San Diego & Phoenix.

 At Attic Construction, we specialize in attics—from removing dangerous, outdated materials to reducing your energy costs.